KasarLabs/snak-docs/README.md

-# Starknet Agent Kit Documentation
+# Snak Documentation

-Welcome to the Starknet Agent Kit (SAK) documentation.
+Welcome to the Snak (SAK) documentation.
 This kit provides a powerful interface for interacting with the Starknet blockchain using natural language processing and AI capabilities.

 ## Documentation Structure